memfault/interrupt/_drafts/gnu-make-guidelines.md

 Overriding variables can be confusing, and should be used with caution!

-### Target-specific variables
+#### Target-Specific Variables

 These variables are only available in the recipe context.
 They also apply to any prerequisite recipe!

 ```makefile
 # set the -g value to CFLAGS